ghamadi/asms-api/README.md

 # API for asms backend service

-This is my very first attempy at a backend application.
+This is my very first attempt at a backend application.
 It is part of a full-stack project with a single user and no need beyond use on localhost.

 It is now in the process of being depracated in favor of a more stable, multi-user version that is intended for commercial use upon production.